macmar5290/IoT-Message-Generator/README.md

 There are different versions of the flows.

-See folder:
+See folders:

-"Flows/Generic" -  for generic flow to customize.
+"Flows/Generic" -  generic flow to customize.

-"Flows/IBM BAI" - for flows with IBM BAI 20.0.3 connector.
+"Flows/IBM BAI" - flows with IBM BAI 20.0.3 connector.
 Tested on single server deployment.